brimdata/zed/docs/zq/README.md

 and is
 [integrated tightly](https://github.com/brimdata/zed/blob/main/zio/jsonio/reader.go)
 with Zed's internal data representation.
-Moreover, like jq,
+Moreover, like `jq`,
-zq's JSON parser does not values objects to be newline delimited and can incrementally parse the input to minimize memory overhead and improve processor cache performance.
+`zq`'s JSON parser does not require objects to be newline delimited and can incrementally parse the input to minimize memory overhead and improve processor cache performance.